mpcq-network/mpcq-json-rpc-relay/docs/nonce-management-and-tx-pool.md

 - `eth_getTransactionCount(address, "pending")` returns MN nonce + current pending count for that address (only when the feature flag is enabled).
 - `eth_sendRawTransaction` precheck treats the acceptable signer nonce as MN nonce (+ pending count if enabled).
 If the transaction nonce is lower, the relay would throw an error.

-Limitations (by design): Hedera services do not buffer transactions by nonce; users sending out-of-order nonces must resubmit later nonces after gaps are filled.
+Limitations (by design): MPCQ services do not buffer transactions by nonce; users sending out-of-order nonces must resubmit later nonces after gaps are filled.

 ---